-Controlling the market and not recognizing any accrediting organization that is not part of their, Governmentally recognized, select group is a highly unfair practice and should be deemed illegal.
-Furthermore, calling quality Bible Colleges and Seminaries unaccredited, just because they are not regionally accredited, is deceptive and a blatant lie, since numerous smaller Bible Colleges, Christian Universities and Seminaries do have non traditional accreditation (Not recognized by the Government) yet remain just as accountable in providing quality education to their students.
+Controlling the market and not recognizing any accrediting organization that is not part of their, Governmentally recognized, a select group is a highly unfair practice and should be deemed illegal.
+Furthermore, calling quality Bible Colleges and Seminaries unaccredited, just because they are not regionally accredited, is deceptive and a blatant lie, since numerous smaller Bible Colleges, Christian Universities, and Seminaries do have non-traditional accreditation (Not recognized by the Government) yet remain just as accountable in providing quality education to their students.
 They simply refuse to pay the exorbitant cost to participate in the "monopoly" on accreditation.

-The cost of accreditation with a major accrediting organization adds up to millions of dollars in expense for colleges and universities that have such accreditation.
-That is why it costs up to $200,000.00 or more, for a four year degree from a private universality today, making it impossible for the under privileged and many middle classed students to enroll.
+The cost of accreditation with a major accrediting organization adds up to millions of dollars in expenses for colleges and universities that have such accreditation.
+That is why it costs up to $200,000.00 or more, for a four-year degree from a private universality today, making it impossible for the underprivileged and many middle-classed students to enroll.
 In fact, many of the students who do enroll in the major colleges and universities wind up strapped with huge student loans which compound and take many years to pay off.

 Northwestern Christian University is such a school and we are meeting a great need by providing a quality, accredited educational opportunity for 98% less than it costs to attend a private university in the United States.
-We do this while providing our students a state of the art online library and the MOODLE online educational management system which is the same system used by major colleges and universities.
+We do this while providing our students with a state-of-the-art online library and the MOODLE online educational management system which is the same system used by major colleges and universities.

 Accreditation and Recognition of Credit

-Concerning university accreditation/ educational accountability; the value of any accredited or certified university, bible college or online university, college or seminary degree is subjective.
-In other words, it depending on the amount of work that went into earning it, the student’s attitude and aptitude, and external circumstances related to the school itself or to the graduate’s working world.
+Concerning university accreditation/ educational accountability; the value of any accredited or certified university, bible college or online university, college, or seminary degree is subjective.
+In other words, it depends on the amount of work that went into earning it, the student’s attitude and aptitude, and external circumstances related to the school itself or to the graduate’s working world.

 "There are accrediting organizations that may not be recognized but are not accreditation mills.
 For example, the accreditor may be seeking recognition, but the process is not complete.
 Or the accreditor does not meet the requirements of CHEA or USDE for reasons that do not relate to quality."